 They’re known as PFAS – technically, per- and polyfluoroalkyl substances – and they are rapidly becoming the one of the greatest environmental crises facing communities across the U.S. It is estimated that 98% of the U.S. population has these micro-pollutants in our bodies.
-PFAS are known to be linked to higher rates of cancer and effects on reproductive health including developmental delays.
+Certain PFAS have been linked to higher rates of cancer and effects on reproductive health including developmental delays.

-These substances, which make up a family of more than 4,700 man-made chemicals, have been circulating in our water, air and the ground beneath our feet for decades, but it’s only recently that the dangers some of these contaminants pose have become well-known or understood.
+The family of PFAS, which include more than 4,700 man-made chemicals, have been circulating in our water, air and the ground beneath our feet for decades, but it’s only recently that the dangers some of these contaminants pose have become well-known or understood.

 These chemical molecules can be found in a wide range of commonly used products, from cleaning products to electronics to non-stick cookware and water-resistant clothing.
 They are so widely used in the manufacturing of everyday products that they have been able to spread to water and wastewater systems, in soils and in the air.